Photos from Valley of the Kings in Egypt

 Valley of the Kings – Photography Permit

 For years the Valley of the Kings in Luxor, Egypt had a strict photography ban, which resulted in not that many photos online.
-However, in 2018 the photography ban has been partially lifted and visitors can take photos without flash if they purchase a special permit at the entrance.
+A few years ago the photography ban was partially lifted and visitors can take photos without flash if they purchase a special permit at the entrance.
 This isn’t really advertised anywhere and group tours aren’t told about it.

 Valley of the Kings Facts